khoi16ngo/VolleyballStats2/README.md

 The output files will be under *data/clean_stats* and *data/results*.
 The *clean_stats* folder holds the cleaned version of your raw stat files.
 The *results* folder holds the final results of each raw stat file and a total file for all raw stat files inputted.
+The results can be imported in your choice of spreadsheet reader for better readability.